 \subsection{Block Design for RAR and Why?}

-In binary outcomes, events (success/failure) are observed within a short period from the beginning of the treatment.
+We assume binary outcomes, in which events (success/failure) are observed within a short period from the beginning of the treatment.
 In a block design, patients are enrolled in a sequential manner.
-For instance, in two-arm design (treatment A and B) patients are enrolled in block with sample size of $n_{Ak}$ and $n_{Bk}$, for $k = 1, 2, 3, ... , K$, where $n_{Ak}$ and $n_{Bk}$ represent the sample sizes in treatment group A and B in block $k$.
+For instance, in a two-arm design (treatments A and B) patients are enrolled in block with sample size of $n_{Ak}$ and $n_{Bk}$, for $k = 1, 2, 3, ... , K$, where $n_{Ak}$ and $n_{Bk}$ represent the sample sizes in treatment groups A and B in block $k$.
 In this design, the randomization ratio is constant for patients within each block and the randomization ratio is altered at the block level.
-Unlike traditional RAR which alters the randomization ratio by patient basis, this method speeds up the process of RAR trials since randomization ratio is modified for a group of patients in the block.
+Unlike traditional RAR which potentially alters the randomization ratio on an individual basis, this method speeds up the process of RAR trials since the randomization ratio is modified for a group of patients in the block.
 The initial randomization ratio is set to 1:1.
-Bashir et al. have implemented two-block design where patients are randomized 1:1 in a group of 10 and then based on the outcome, they randomized the next ten patient to the superior treatment \citep{bashir2012randomized}.
-However, at the second block, they randomized all the patient to the lower dosage because the probability of randomizing patient to the lower dosage was 0.9 compared to 0.1 to the higher dosage.
-This design should be considered a randomized control trial for the first block and an observational study for the second block.
 As asserted by Karrison et al., the block design will eliminate bias due to drift through stratification \citep{karrison2003group}.
-However, the optimal block size remains unclear and it is highly dependent on the operating characteristics of a trial.
-Blocks with a large number of patients also help reduce the large probability of imbalance in the wrong direction, where more patients are assigned to the inferior treatment compared to traditional RAR.
-Blocks with fewer patients can reduce the power of the trial because if patients are not randomized to both treatments in a block, the block becomes uninformative.
+However, the optimal block size remains unclear.
+Blocks with a large number of patients also help reduce the probability of imbalance in the wrong direction, where more patients are assigned to the inferior treatment compared to traditional RAR.
+Blocks with few patients can reduce the power of the trial because if patients are not randomized to both treatments in a block, the block becomes uninformative.